Vienna tops quality of life global survey of cities

 "The city caters to all kinds of people, all ages and all walks of life.
 You can have a wonderful day here spending all the money in your bank account but have an equally great time spending nothing at all."

-Mercer conducts its annual survey to help companies and organisations set compensation for staff on international assignments.
+Mercer conducts its annual survey to help companies and organizations set compensation for staff on international assignments.
 It uses 39 factors such as political stability, health care, education, crime, recreation and transport.

 Anna Staribacher, a 24-year-old student, praised her home town's safe streets and abundance of parks and woodlands.